vrooje/ScienceTeamGuide/Draft Guide.md

 ## <a id="closing_down"></a> Closing Down Projects

 Hopefully the Beta test and early days of the project will give everyone a good idea of how long a project needs to run to complete the target science goals.
 For busy projects, those goals may be achieved earlier than expected, and for other projects it may be known from the start that there is a virtually limitless supply of data available for classification.
 Many projects run for years - and others only a few weeks!
+There are also projects that can be effectively 'paused' whilst new data is expected.

 We can decide a project is over if some of the following are true: